LevanceWam/JavascriptCourse/README.md

 when we have a function in the object it is called a method.</p>

 <p>When we use an object it is not stored in the variable.
 The object is stored somewhere else in the memory and the address of the memory location is stored inside the memory variable</p>

-<p>OOP:</p>

-<p> Object oriented programming (OOP), is a style of programming.
-Where we see a program as a collection of objects.
-They talk to each other to perform some functionality.</p>

 <p> Value Types vs Reference Types:</p>